Why is Georgetown University in Qatar?

-- Mathematics: As all students must take four economics courses at minimum as part of the BSFS curriculum, math skills are an important part of preparation for our program.
+- Mathematics: As all students must take three economics courses at minimum as part of the BSFS curriculum, math skills are an important part of preparation for our program.
 We encourage students to challenge themselves and opt for a class that will give them a solid foundation in math in preparation for our rigorous economics courses.

 - Arts (or elective): While a number of courses at GU-Q explore film and the arts as a window into history, culture, politics, etc., we ideally would prefer candidates for admission to opt to study an additional individuals and societies or language course, if available at your school.

 We also recommend applicants choose the most challenging courses available to them, especially in courses which demonstrate key strengths that we look for, namely critical reading, critical writing, and mathematics.

 How important is high school math in the admission decision?